Brad Meltzer Books in Order

 The Conspiracy Series (Books in Order)

-The Conspiracy series is a standalone non-fiction series that examines documented political plots and conspiracies from American and world history, whereby each book focuses on a particular important point in the history of humanity.
+The Conspiracy books are standalone non-fiction histories that examine documented political plots and conspiracies from American and world history.
+Each book focuses on a particular important point in the history of humanity.
+They cover real plots tied to major political figures like George Washington, Abraham Lincoln, Franklin Roosevelt, Joseph Stalin, Winston Churchill, and John F. Kennedy.

 Co-authored with Josh Mensch.